Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 ## Quick Edit

-Quick Edit allows you to edit an single spawner on the go.
+Quick Edit allows you to edit a single spawner on the go.
 You may choose to publish your changes on SpawnPotentials to all other spawners with the same `SpawnPotentials`.\
 To enter quick edit, **Sneak + Right Click on a spawner**.

 ### Visualized In-World Edit